cdelgehier/oio-docs/doc/source/sandbox-guide/raspi_x1_ubuntu.rst

 Known limitations
 ~~~~~~~~~~~~~~~~~

-- One major limitation of the current setup is that your IP given to the Raspberry Pi should always stay the same.
-  You can always etch the image again onto the SD card and start over with a new IP, which will result in data loss.
+- One major limitation of the current setup is that the Raspberry Pi must have a fixed IP address.
+If you write the image onto the SD card again, and start over with a new IP address, this will result in data loss.

-- Another limitation is that the current setup is not designed to be scalable, and is provided as is,
-  i.e. as a standalone node, meant solely for testing purposes.
-  Please refer to our other guides to learn how to setup a scalable OpenIO cluster.
+- Another limitation is that the current setup is not designed to be scalable, and is provided as is, as a standalone node, meant solely for testing purposes.
+Please refer to our other guides to learn how to set up a scalable OpenIO cluster.